 For more information regarding special damages and what you could claim in a successful personal injury claim, please speak to a member of the Legal Helpline team.

-You can contact a member of our team in the following ways:
+You can speak to an advisor in the following ways:

 Why do I need after the event insurance?

 After the event insurance (ATE) can prove useful because it can cover any costs that can arise during the claim, such as costs for medical reports.
 With ATE, you will be able to recover costs such as these even if the claim fails.

 Will I need after the event insurance if I use a No Win No Fee solicitor?

 If your solicitor is representing you on a No Win No Fee basis, they may advise you to take out after the event insurance.
 This is a step to protect you from any unlikely costs you may need to pay in case your claim is not successful.
 In a No Win No Fee agreement you do not have to pay upfront for the cost of the insurance.
 If your claim succeeds, the after the event insurance cost is taken out of your compensation.

 ATE insurance premium calculator